colinaut/action-table/README.md

 * Alphanumerically/Numerically — cell that starts with a number is sorted numerically, otherwise sorted as text
 * SVGs using the SVG title attribute.
 * Checkboxes based on checked status.
 * You can override any of the above by adding a value to a `data-sort` attribute on the td.

-The data-sort attribute is useful for time-based sorting as you can add the a unix timestamp.
+This is useful for time-based sorting as you can add the a unix timestamp.
 Another use would be having a cell list list the full name but have it sort by last name.
+* The sort order can also be set with a comma separated list in the `data-order` attribute on the th for the column.
+For instance, adding `data-order="Jan,Feb,Mar"` to the th will force the column to sort using that order as long as the cell values match.
+Non-matching cell values revert to alphanumeric order.

 ### Filtering
 Filtering is done via the public filterTable() method.
 You can trigger this with javascript or better just use the action-table-filters element to set up controls.
 If the filter hides all results, the table automatically show a message indicating "No Results" along with a button to reset the filters.
 If on load all results are filtered out then it will automatically reset the filters.
 This protects against odd filter conditions in localStorage or URLparams.